ChrisVanBael/practicesoftwaretesting-javaclient/docs/ProductApi.md

 <a name="getProducts"></a>
 # **getProducts**
-> InlineResponse2005 getProducts(byBrand, byCategory, isRental)
+> InlineResponse2005 getProducts(byBrand, byCategory, isRental, between, sort)

 Retrieve all products